malhaouit/zero_day/README.md

-The main idea of this project, is creating repo and being familiar with using git lacally on vagrant environement.
+The main idea of this project, is creating repo and being familiar with using git lacally on vagrant environement